 Types of help FISH provides:

 Food for the hungry.
-FISH provides food for one week
+FISH provides food

 FISH accepts referrals from churches, the Division of Family Service, and other social agencies.

 FISH does NOT

 help with rent, telephone or medical bills.

 Donations to FISH are both in-kind and cash.
 FISH co-operates with all government,

-and private benevolent agencies.
+community and private benevolent agencies.